 It is not clearly known if phenylephrine in oral decongestants can cross the placenta and affect the fetus.
 But its vasoconstricting property might constrict uterine blood vessels, which may cause birth defects.
 However, when administered intranasally, for localized effect, phenylephrine carries less risk than when given systemically (2).

 Some studies state that the use of phenylephrine as a decongestant in the first trimester might slightly increase the risk of birth defects.
-However, many cohort studies and a Swedish population-based study failed to replicate these results (3).
+However, a few other studies did not find anything to this effect (3).

 Another case study supported the hypothesis that the use of phenylephrine as a nasal decongestant in the first trimester increased the risk of endocardial cushion defect (2).
-However, this study did not find any association of first-trimester exposure to phenylephrine and ear, eye defects, and club foot.
-The studies concluded that the rise in the risk is relatively small.
+But it did not find any association of first-trimester exposure to phenylephrine and ear, eye defects, and club foot in the baby.

 There are thus no adequate studies to prove if maternal use of phenylephrine during pregnancy could cause serious birth defects.
 A medical resource paper by the American Academy of Family Physicians states that decongestants should be used sparingly during pregnancy until further research is done (4).
 So, always check with your doctor before using a nasal decongestant containing phenylephrine.